tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 - Note 1

-In the above code if you comment out `.matchedGeometryEffect` you would get following result.
+In the above code if you comment out `.matchedGeometryEffect` you would get the following result.

 > .matchedGeometryEffect(id: "animation", in: animation)